DonMoses97/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all the groups the current user is part of.
 3-new_owner changes the ownership of the file "hello" to Betty.
 4-empty creates an empty file "hello".
+5-execute adds execute permission to the owner of the file hello.